 Housing costs in Dracut are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns, Dracut isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dracut are a mix of both white- and blue-collar jobs.
+Dracut is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dracut is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Dracut who work in office and administrative support (13.90%), management occupations (9.91%), and sales jobs (7.88%).
+There are especially a lot of people living in Dracut who work in office and administrative support (13.47%), management occupations (11.22%), and teaching (6.98%).

 Also of interest is that Dracut has more people living here who work in computers and math than 95% of the places in the US.